Pasture-Raised: Cows Belong in the Fields

 - Learn more about Organic Valley’s sustainability efforts.

-Yes, all Organic Valley pasture-raised cows are “grass-fed,” but not all are “100% grass-fed or Certified Grass-Fed Organic.
+Yes, all Organic Valley pasture-raised cows are grass-fed, but not all are 100% grass-fed or Certified Grass-Fed Organic.

 Our standard pasture-raised dairy products are grass-fed — in the general sense that the majority of their diet consists of fresh pasture and dried forages.
 Thanks to Organic Valley’s high feeding standards and our farmers’ hard work, the amount of grain Organic Valley pasture-raised cows receive is significantly less than what is received by industrial-farmed cows (which provide the majority of milk in the United States).

-In comparison, “100% grass-fed” (and coming soon, Certified Grass-Fed Organic) means the cows only eat grasses and forages (plus a small amount of approved nutritional supplements, like molasses, if needed) — no grains.
-Our Grassmilk® products (fluid milk, yogurt and cheese) are all pasture-raised and 100% grass-fed.
-Learn more about the role of grass in our cows’ diets and how we use the term “grass-fed.”
+In comparison, 100% grass-fed and Certified Grass-Fed Organic mean the cows only eat grasses and forages (plus a small amount of approved nutritional supplements, like molasses, if needed) — no grains.
+Our Grassmilk® products (milk and cheese) are all pasture-raised and Certified Grass-Fed Organic.